fproject/workflowii/README.md

 ## Attach To The Model

 Now let's have a look to our Post model.
-We decide to store the status of a post in a column named `status` of type STRING(40).
+We decide to store the status of a article in a column named `status` of type STRING(40).

-The last step is to associate the workflow definition with posts models.
-To do so we must declare the *WorkflowBehavior* behavior in the Post model class and let the default configuration settings do the rest.
+The last step is to associate the workflow definition with articles models.
+To do so we must declare the *WorkflowBehavior* behavior in the Article model class and let the default configuration settings do the rest.

 ```php
 <?php